RNAcentral/rnacentral-sequence-search/consumer/README.md

 I suggest that you run consumer as a docker container.
 Dockerfile contains NHMMER installation code, while python dependencies are listed in requirements.txt and can be installed with: `pip3 install -r requirements.txt`.

+## How to run

+To run a development server with auto-reload, run the following command from root of this directory:

+`adev runserver consumer --livereload`

+To run a development aiohttp server, run the following command from root of this directory:

+python3 -m consumer.main`

+To run a production server with gunicorn, see gunicorn.py in consumer directory

 ## Code samples:

  - http://edmundmartin.com/aiohttp-background-tasks/ - this is a demo on how to run background tasks with aiohttp